Unlock Your Hidden Language Learning Potential

 Think about it.
 Our brains are hard-wired for storytelling.
 Engaging stories take our focus off the "how" we communicate and put it squarely on the "what" and "why".
 In other words, when we hear and read stories, our brains only care about the message of the text.

 When you read (watched?) the Lord of the Rings, you didn't care that Frodo used the first person singular form in the present indicative.
-You cared about his perilous quest to destroy the ring.
+You cared about his perilous and heroic quest to destroy the ring.

 When you read for fun in Spanish, your brain gets lots of opportunities to process the language.
 Since processing comprehensible language is the driving force behind acquisition, you want to have as many chances as possible to do just that.
 If you want to learn to speak Spanish, you need to get serious about reading Spanish.
 A lot of Spanish.